AlexanderKidd/GitPurgedBoustrophedon/README.md

 * No branching yet for prompts (i.e., there is only one storyline so far)

 ## Legal
-Free to use and modify as per the license file in this repository.
+Free to use, distribute, and modify as per the license file in this repository.
+User agrees to the software "as is" and uses it "at will".

 Created by Alexander Kidd for [TurnTheOx Corp](https://www.turntheox.com/)*